spR1tee/digital-twin-app/README.md

-# Digital Twin and IoT-Cloud-Fog Simulator
+# Digital Twin and IoT-Fog-Cloud Simulator

 This project demonstrates the integration of Digital Twin technology with IoT-Cloud-Fog computing concepts.
 The system consists of two Maven-based Java Spring Boot applications: